 See our picks for the highest database security tools

-A web server is more likely to be attacked since it’s located during a DMZ and thus publicly accessible.
+A web server is more likely to be attacked since it’s located during a DMZ and is thus publicly accessible.
 And if an internet server is compromised and therefore the database server runs on an equivalent machine, the attacker would have access as a root user to your database and data.

 Use Web Application and Database Firewalls and Network Firewall:

-Your database server should be protected from database security threats by network security like firewalls, which can restrict to unknown access by default. the sole traffic allowed through should come from specific applications or web servers that require to access the information.
+Your database server should be protected from database security threats by network security like firewalls, which can restrict unknown access by default. the sole traffic allowed through should come from specific applications or web servers that require to access the information.
 The firewall should also protect your database from initiating outbound connections unless there’s a selected got to do so.

 In addition to protecting the database with a firewall, you ought to also deploy an internet application firewall.
-That’s because attacks like SQL injection attacks directed at an internet application are often wont to exfiltrate or delete data from the database.
+That’s because attacks like SQL injection attacks directed at an internet application often want to exfiltrate or delete data from the database.
 A database firewall won’t unavoidably inhibit this from happening to take an example of the SQL injection attack comes from an application which is an allowed source of traffic, but an internet application firewall may.
-For more on SQL injection attacks, see the way to Prevent SQL Injection Attacks.
+For more on SQL injection attacks, see the Way to Prevent SQL Injection Attacks.

-Harden Your Database to Fullest Extent Possible:
+Harden Your Database to the Fullest Extent Possible: